IGFS academic appointed to European body

 A leading academic from IGFS and the School of Biological Sciences, Dr Simon Doherty, has been invited to chair a high-level European working group in the area of food integrity.

-Dr Doherty, who is currently Senior Vice President of the British Veterinary Association (BVA), will chair the Food Safety & Sustainability working group of the Federation of Veterinarians in Europe (FVE) for the next three years.
+Dr Doherty, who is currently Senior Vice President of the British Veterinary Association (BVA) and was recently appointed Fellow of the Royal College of Veterinary Surgeons, will chair the Food Safety & Sustainability working group of the Federation of Veterinarians in Europe (FVE) for the next three years.

 The group will assist FVE in all issues related to food safety, food security and sustainable livestock systems.
 More specifically, the group will work on issues such as risk-based meat inspection and the role the veterinary profession plays in the circular economy.
 It will also support FVE to take the most effective and workable policies at EU level.